-4.5.6.
+4.2.9.6.
 Branding

-DCC and the bus companies will develop the brand around "Devon Bus".
+DCC and the bus companies are working to develop our brand around "Devon Bus".
 This will sit as part of the "Travel Devon" covering all aspects of transport with the area.
 Devon Bus will be developed with bus companies and stakeholders to give confidence in the consistent level of services we aim to deliver as part of the Enhanced Partnership.

-Figure 4-15: Devon Bus logo
+Figure 4-12: Devon Bus logo